-Greece lies at the meeting point of three continents – Europe, Asia and Africa.
-Greece is bordered to the north by Bulgaria and the former Yugoslav Republic of Macedonia, to the northwest by Albania and to the northeast by Turkey.
-The main geographic regions consist of the peninsular mainland, the largest area, the Peloponnese peninsula and thirdly, the more than 2000 islands scattered in the Aegean and Ionian Seas of which approximately 170 are inhabited.
+Greece lies at the meeting point of three continents – Europe, Asia, and Africa.
+Greece is bordered to the north by Bulgaria and North Macedonia, to the northwest by Albania, and to the northeast by Turkey.
+The main geographic regions consist of the peninsular mainland, the Peloponnese peninsula, and more than 2000 islands scattered in the Aegean and Ionian Seas of which approximately 170 are inhabited.
 80% of the country consists of mountains or hills making Greece one of the most mountainous countries in Europe.

-Because of its geographical position, Greece was the crossroad of several civilizations that left their heritage everywhere.
+Because of its geographical position, Greece was the crossroad of several civilizations, all of which left their mark.
 Modern Greece can trace its roots to the civilization of Ancient Greece.
-Considered the cradle of all Western Civilization, Greece is the birthplace of democracy, Western philosophy and the Olympic Games.
+Considered the cradle of Western Civilization, Greece is the birthplace of democracy, Western philosophy, and the Olympic Games.
 There are in fact, 17 UNESCO World Heritage Sites located in Greece.

 Athens, more than likely the first port of call for any visitor to Greece, offers many major museums, archaeological sites, and other attractions, as well as being a major national transportation hub.
 It is also the starting point for the many island cruises which vary in length and quality.

-Some of the better known Greek Islands are Crete, Rhodes, Mykonos and Corfu.
-Corfu is a lush green island with excellent beaches; Crete is not only known for its beaches but also for its Roman and Turkish architecture and ancient Minoan ruins; Mykonos is a sophisticated vacation centre and Rhodes offers beaches as well as mountain scenery as well as being the home of ancient site of the Colossus, one of the seven ancient wonders of the world.
+Some of the better-known Greek Islands are Crete, Rhodes, Mykonos, and Corfu.
+Corfu is a lush green island with excellent beaches; Crete is not only known for its beaches but also for its Roman and Turkish architecture and ancient Minoan ruins; Mykonos is a sophisticated vacation centre and Rhodes offers beaches and mountain scenery, as well as being the ancient site of the Colossus, one of the seven ancient wonders of the world.

-On the Peloponnese mainland, there is Delphi, known as the mystic site of the famous Oracle of Apollo and Olympia, the site of the ancient Olympic Games.
+On the Peloponnese mainland, there is Delphi, famous for the Oracle of Apollo and Olympia, the site of the ancient Olympic Games.

 Greece Travel Information